moksh555/PostingAgent/PROGRESS.md

 - **LangGraph interrupts are just exceptions** under the hood — any `try/except Exception` in a node will silently break pause/resume unless you passthrough `GraphInterrupt` explicitly.
+- **LangGraph replays nodes, it doesn't resume them.** Every interrupt resume re-runs the node from the top.
+Anything that must not run twice (LLM calls, paid side effects, non-deterministic work) has to be cached in state and guarded on replay.
+- **State mutations must travel via node returns.** Updating a Python local doesn't persist — the checkpointer only sees what a node returns.
+  If you want to clear a flag, return `{"flag": False}`; don't just reassign the local.
+- **Increment counters on decide, not on produce.** A slot is "done" when the user Accepts / Rejects / Regenerates, not when the LLM has produced a draft.
+Getting this wrong ends the graph one cycle early or late.
+- **State keys compared to numbers need defaults.** Either seed them in an upstream node or `or 0` them at every read site. `None < int` is a hard crash.
+- **One `add_conditional_edges` per source node.** Multiple calls overwrite; a single router function must handle every transition.
+  Routers that fall off the end (return `None`) crash the graph — every branch needs a terminal.
+- **Two prompts for two tasks.** Reusing a generation prompt for regeneration means the model keeps producing from-scratch posts instead of targeted rewrites.
+Distinct prompts, distinct node, distinct inputs.
+- **Surgical vs structural is a real UX distinction.** A regen prompt that always rewrites everything feels aggressive when the user only asked to drop a hashtag.
+Teach the model to classify scope before acting.
 - **Structured output and long-form output fight each other.** Keep the long body plain-text with a continuation loop; use structured output only for the fields you actually need to parse.
 - **Prompt ↔ schema must agree.** If the prompt asks for 8 fields but the schema has 2, the schema wins and the prompt's instructions get ignored.
 - **`python -m` is the right way to run a module** inside a package — don't run the file directly.